Mala Vas, Gorišnica

 Mala Vas ([ˈmaːla ˈʋaːs]) is a roadside village on the left bank of the Drava River east of Ptuj in northeastern Slovenia.
 It lies in the Municipality of Gorišnica.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 Area chapels

 There are two small chapel-shrines in the settlement, one dating to 1885 and the other to 1921.